 More than 400,000 people have succumbed to the opioid epidemic in the U.S. Millions of people are addicted to opioids, and health care feels strained.
 The effects of opioid abuse have put law enforcement and social services under so much strain and cost the government billions.
-Opioid abuse is most prevalent in beach cities and states with higher populations, but why?
-In California, the Orange County opioid crisis is especially of concern for its long string of treatment centers throughout.
+Opioid abuse is most prevalent in beach cities and states with higher populations, but why? opioid crisis is especially of concern for its long string of treatment centers throughout.

-In Orange County, California, hospitalization as a result of substance abuse has increased, and so has the budget.
+hospitalization as a result of substance abuse has increased, and so has the budget.
 Between 2011 and 2012, $269 million went into substance-related hospitalization.
 Between 2013 and 2015, hospitalization charges estimates stood at $425 million.
-The trends in the U.S are the same in Orange County, where opioid-related overdose deaths have increased over the last 15 years.
-In Orange County, however, the situation is dire, seeing that opioid-related deaths increased by 88 percent between 2000 and 2015.
+The trends in the U.S are the same , where opioid-related overdose deaths have increased over the last 15 years.
+However, the situation is dire, seeing that opioid-related deaths increased by 88 percent between 2000 and 2015.
 More than 50 percent of these deaths are a result of an accidental prescription overdose.

 How Dire is the Situation?

-The main indication of the opioid crisis in Orange County is the increasing Emergency Department (ED) visits since 2005.
+The main indication of the opioid crisis is the increasing Emergency Department (ED) visits since 2005.
 According to the Sheriff-Coroner report, ED visits have nearly doubled between 2005 and 2015 to 1,769 cases.
-Residents of Orange County were more likely to be admitted to hospitals for opioid abuse and dependence, up to 77 percent likelihood.
-Methadone poisonings also account for hospitalization in Orange County.
+Methadone poisonings also account for hospitalization.
 Most cases related to heroin poisoning and overdose do not get to hospitals.

 Why Is This the Case?